wehbs/reolink-rich-notifications/README.md

 ## Configuration

-- Add your Pushover API key and token to the `nvrnoti.py` script.
+- Input your Pushover API key and token the first time the script is ran.
 - Configure your Reolink device to send emails to the SMTP server started by `pyemail.py`.

 ```